Nittala/java/README.md

 # java
-give brief explanation for java programs
+This repository is to provide brief explanation of java programs.